-While the standard is intended as a reference for designers and roofing contractors, the design responsibility rests with the "designer of record."
+While the Standard is intended as a reference for designers and roofing contractors, the design responsibility rests with the "designer of record."

-C2.0 GENERAL DESIGN CONSIDERATIONS:
+C2.0 GENERAL DESIGN CONSIDERATIONS

-C2.1 Ballasted systems: The design tables are based on the premise that the ballast will not blow off the roof at the design wind speed.
-The weight of aggregate or other ballast may not always be adequate to resist uplift loads that result from some internal or other under membrane pressures.
+The design tables are based on the premise that the ballast will not blow off the roof at the design wind speed.
+The weight of stone or other ballast may not always be adequate to resist uplift loads that result from some internal or other under membrane pressures.
 There shall be no direct path from exterior of walls or interior of building to the space directly beneath the membrane.
-This standard is based on having no deliberately installed air retarders for all systems with 10 lbs./sq. ft or more of ballast weight.
-For lighter weight systems, air retarders are required, but this standard assumes the air retarder is imperfect.
-See sections 2.15, 2.16, and 3.2 for discussion on where air retarders may be required.
+This standard is based on having no deliberately installed air retarders for all systems with 10 lbs/sq ft (49kg/m2) or more of ballast weight.
+For lighter weight systems, air retarders are required, but this Standard assumes the air retarder is imperfect.
+See Sections 2.15, 2.16, and 3.2 for discussion on where air retarders may be required.
 Reference # 7, can provide guidance on elimination of direct paths for air pressurization of membranes.

-C2.6 Wind Speed:
+C2.6 Wind Speed

-The wind speed used in this document is from ASCE 7-98.
-If the current code in the area of the building being constructed is not ASCE 7-98, but an older ASCE wind map, the commonly used conversion is; fastest mile plus 20 mph is approximately equal to the 3 second gust speed.
-If more detail is needed consult ASCE 7-98.
+The wind speed used in this document is from ASCE 7-2005.
+If the current code in the area of the building being constructed is not ASCE 7-2005, but an older ASCE wind map, the commonly used conversion is; fastest mile plus 20 mph (9m/s) is approximately equal to the 3-second gust speed.
+If more detail is needed consult ASCE 7-2005.

-Ballasted roofs are not recommended where the basic wind speed is greater than 140mph.
-However they can be designed using reference 1, consultation with a wind design engineer, or wind tunnel studies of the specific building and system.
+Ballasted roofs are not recommended where the basic wind speed is greater than 140 mph (63m/s).
+However, they can be designed using Reference 1, consultation with a wind design engineer, or wind tunnel studies of the specific building and system.

-- Special Wind Regions (mountains or valleys): Refer to Section 6.5.4.1 of the ANSI/ASCE 7-98 Commentary. - The intensifying effects of topography (hills or escarpments) are to be accounted for.
-Information on speed up over hills and escarpments can be found in ASCE 7-98 Minimum design Loads for Buildings and Other Structures; Section 6.5.7.
-ASCE 7-98 provides data for wind pressure increase, but does not give specific advice for wind speed tables as are used in this document.
-Consult a wind engineer to determine the roof top wind speed, The increase in wind speed due to hills is the K{zt} factor from the above ASCE reference. (ie multiply the wind speed by K{zt} and use this new wind speed as the design wind speed.)
+- Special Wind Regions (mountains or valleys): Refer to Section 6.5.4.1 of the ANSI/ASCE 7 Commentary. - The intensifying effects of topography (hills or escarpments) are to be accounted for.
+Information on speed up over hills and escarpments can be found in ASCE 7 "Minimum Design Loads for Buildings and Other Structures"; Section 6.5.7.
+ASCE provides data for wind pressure increase, but does not give specific advice for wind speed tables as are used in this document.
+Consult a wind engineer to determine the roof top wind speed.
+The increase in wind speed due to hills is the K2t factor from the above ASCE reference (i.e. multiply the wind speed by K2t and use this new wind speed as the design wind speed).
 A conservative approach is to add the height of the hill to the height of the building.
-Hills less than 60 ft above the surrounding terrain in Ground Roughness A & B and 15 ft above the surrounding terrain in Ground Roughness C & D, need not be considered. - Wind Borne Debris regions: ASCE 7-98 defines these regions as areas within hurricane regions located.
-1. within one mile of the coastal high water line where the basic wind speed is equal or greater than 110 mph and in Hawaii; or 2. in areas where the basic wind speed is equal to or greater than 120 mph.
-This document requires the use of #2 Ballast only, in these areas, to minimize the potential for ballast blow off.
+Hills less than 60 ft (18m) above the surrounding terrain in Surface Exposure C & D, need not be considered. - Wind Borne Debris regions: ASCE 7defines these regions as areas within hurricane regions located.

+1. within one mile (1.6km) of the coastal high water line where the basic wind speed is equal or greater than 110 mph (49m/s) and in Hawaii; or